lzhan94/Cereals/README.md

   * beautifulsoup4
   * datetime

-Run the program with an argument for the location of cereals.csv.
+Run the program with the filepath of the csv.
-For instance, if the absolute path for cereals.csv is /home/username/tmp/cereals.csv, then the command line argument should be "/home/username/tmp", i.e.
+For instance, if the absolute path for the csv is /home/username/tmp/cereals.csv, then the command line argument should be "/home/username/tmp/cereals.csv", i.e.

-    $python cereals.py /home/username/tmp
+    $python cereals.py /home/username/tmp/cereals.csv

 ###3.
 Scheduling to run it every day: